ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/basic-usage/create-and-use-a-container.md

 > information about how an object is to be created or retrieved when a container's @Rezolver.IContainer.Resolve*
 > operation is called.

-Rezolver, like most IOC containers, also provides additional registration extension methods which abstract away the @Rezolver.ITarget which will ultimately be created and stored.
+Rezolver, like most IOC containers, also provides additional registration extension methods that abstract away the @Rezolver.ITarget which will ultimately be created and stored.

-The majority of the code samples here use these registration methods, which are documented in the API section of this site:
+The majority of the code samples shown on this site use these registration methods, which are documented in the API section of this site:

-- @Rezolver.AliasTargetContainerExtensions
+- @Rezolver.AliasTargetContainerExtensions *- for registering aliases of one type to another (useful for reusing singletons for multiple types)*
-- @Rezolver.DecoratorTargetContainerExtensions
+- @Rezolver.DecoratorTargetContainerExtensions *- for registering decorators*
-- @Rezolver.DelegateTargetContainerExtensions
+- @Rezolver.DelegateTargetContainerExtensions *- for registering factory delegates*
-- @Rezolver.ExpressionTargetContainerExtensions
+- @Rezolver.ExpressionTargetContainerExtensions *- for registering expression trees*
-- @Rezolver.MultipleTargetContainerExtensions
+- @Rezolver.MultipleTargetContainerExtensions *- for batch registering multiple targets*
-- @Rezolver.ObjectTargetContainerExtensions
+- @Rezolver.ObjectTargetContainerExtensions *- for registering object references/values*
-- @Rezolver.RegisterTypeTargetContainerExtensions
+- @Rezolver.RegisterTypeTargetContainerExtensions *- for registering constructor-injected types (plain and open-generic)*
-- @Rezolver.ScopedTargetContainerExtensions
+- @Rezolver.ScopedTargetContainerExtensions *- for registering scoped constructor-injected types*
-- @Rezolver.SingletonTargetContainerExtensions
+- @Rezolver.SingletonTargetContainerExtensions *- for registering singleton constructor-injected types*

-> [!NOTE]
-> All the registration extension methods require an instance of @Rezolver.ITargetContainer or
+All the registration extension methods require an instance of @Rezolver.ITargetContainer or @Rezolver.ITargetContainerOwner, and they all ultimately will create one of the many target types in the @Rezolver.Targets namespace.
+These are all documented more explicitly elsewhere in this guide.
-> @Rezolver.ITargetContainerOwner

 So, then - if we wanted to tell the container that we want the type `MyService` to be available - we could use one of the many @Rezolver.RegisterTypeTargetContainerExtensions.RegisterType* methods, such as the generic